 Often children are labelled as naughty, disruptive, dreamers or slow learners when in fact often screaming babies, toddlers with growing pains, attention disorders, restless behaviour or bed wetting might actually be suffering from body stress.

 A common sign that a baby has body stress in the neck is constant crying for no apparent reason.
-When body stress is present in the lower back the baby will cry when the hips are lifted while the nappy is being changed or the child may present with constipation.
+When body stress is present in the lower back the baby might cry or niggle when the hips are lifted during nappy changes or the child may present with constipation.
 Stress in the diaphragm area could influence digestion, colic, and reflux.
-Niggly babies, babies that cry all the time, or babies that have disrupted sleep, cramping, and wind, may be suffering from sites of body stress; and toddlers refusing to walk or young children who complain of having sore legs (so called “growing-pains”) may likely have body stress in the lower back and hip area.
+Niggly babies, babies that cry all the time, or babies that have disrupted sleep, cramping, and wind, may be suffering from sites of body stress; and toddlers refusing to walk or young children who complain of having sore legs (so-called “growing-pains”) may likely have body stress in the lower back and hip area.

 When there are sites of tension in the lower back, hip and pelvis the leg muscles may be affected, causing a tendency of the feet to turn inwards.
 Bed-wetting may occur if the nerve supply to the bladder is irritated.

 At school, a child with tension in the neck may lack concentration and become disruptive.
 If there is pressure in the lower back, the child may be restless and unable to sit still.
 Teenagers may start to develop problems with spine curvature or scoliosis and this can be exacerbated by carrying heavy shoulder bags, high impact sports or poor posture.